woman and man researching how to start a business

 Create a business logo, cards, and letterhead template.
 These items establish your company’s identity and help potential customers find and remember you.

-You will also need a website and social media accounts to establish your brand and reach your audience.
+Implement a strategy for optimizing your website and social media accounts to establish your brand and reach your audience.
 This may be the first opportunity you get to make a good impression with customers and prospects.

 Lastly don't forget to create any necessary contracts, service agreements, and invoices so you can easily bill customers, track payments, and keep records.

-Incorporating your business or forming an LLC with the state is important because it protects your personal assets from business debts and liabilities.
+Incorporating your business or forming an LLC with the state in which you will be conducting business is important because it protects your personal assets from business debts and liabilities.
 Other benefits of forming a corporation or LLC include tax advantages and greater credibility with customers, vendors, and business partners.

 federal tax identification number (also called an employer identification number or EIN) acts like a social security number and is required for corporations and LLCs that will have employees.
 It’s used by the IRS to identify your business for all taxation matters Contact your state's taxation department to learn if a state tax identification number is required in your state.

+At the state level, you may need to register with the state’s department of revenue and obtain a state tax ID number.
 Keep in mind that most businesses require licenses and/or permits to operate.
 Licenses may be required by your city, municipality, county, and/or state.
+Depending on your type of business, you may also need to register as a sales tax vendor and obtain certain professional or occupational licenses and permits.
 Contact your Secretary of State and local government to ensure you meet any requirements.

 Many small business owners will seek advice from accountants and attorneys.
-As you search for an accountant and attorney, get referrals from friends or family, and look for professionals who have worked with other small business owners or companies in your specific industry.
+As you search for an accountant and attorney, get referrals and look for professionals who have worked with other small business owners.

 Some industries have specific insurance requirements.
 Discuss your needs with your insurance agent to get the right type and amount of insurance.
 Remember to look into any other government tax and insurance requirements that might apply to your business, particularly if you have employees.
 For example: